FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 Alright, the next step is to take care of the requests that list, create and delete flights.
 You could directly use *handlers* for that but this would be tedious work.
 You would have to add the different routes, call the methods of the model, create the appropriate `HttpResponse` dependending on the status or handle errors when the object is not found.

 That's why FoalTS provides a handy function `rest` to quickly build REST endpoints.
 This kind of function is called a *controller factory*.
-The `rest` factory takes any *service* that implements the `IModelService` interface and uses it to create the API.
+The `rest` factory takes any *service* that implements the `ISerializer` interface and uses it to create the API.

 In FoalTS, a *service* can be any class that serves a restricted and well-defined purpose.
 Services behave independently of the http process and are instantiated as singleton by the framework.
 They are usually the best place to put the business logic.